SAP/spartacus-docs/_pages/install/schematics.md

 ## Prerequisites

+Before using Spartacus schematics, ensure that the following requirements are met:

-To use Spartacus schematics, your Angular CLI must be version 9.1 or higher.
+- Your Angular CLI is on version 9.1 or higher
+- Your application is using Angular 9 or higher
+- Your Node version is less than or equal to version 13.

 ## Adding Spartacus Libraries to Your Angular Project